SakshiKhandare/Leetcode/README.md

 * All Solutions here are in Python 3.

-If you like this, please leave me a star ★
+PS: If you like this, please leave me a star ★